maximusdionyssopoulos/Insights-for-Spotify/README.md

+> [!NOTE]
+> Due to spotify changing their public API this project has been archived

 # Insights for Spotify
 A SwiftUI MacOS project to show users their top spotify data, playlists and provide some recommendations.